dektlong/dekt-devx-demo/README.md

 - access tap gui accelerators dev-cloudnative tag
   - create DevX-sensors workload using the boot-backend accelerator
   - create the DevX-portal workload using the web-function accelerator
+  - use DevX-mood-app as the parent application in both cases

 - highlight the simplicity of the workload.yaml